openshift-labs/learn-katacoda/middleware/middleware-quarkus/monitoring/04-deploy-to-openshift.md

 Now let's deploy the application itself.
 Run the following command which will build and deploy using the OpenShift extension (it will take a minute or two):

 `mvn clean package -DskipTests`{{execute T1}}

+> **NOTE**: This command will take a minute or two, as it builds the app, pushes a container image, and finally deploys the container to OpenShift.

 The output should end with `BUILD SUCCESS`.